Daniel-Davies/comsm0010_CW/README.md

 # Running the code

-To check that you have cleared the pre-requisites before proceeding, try and simply run the queues.py file, and expect to see an output as follows:
+To check that you have cleared the pre-requisites before proceeding, try and simply run the queues.py file, and expect to see an output as follows.
+This uses the default configurations for the program (4 VMs, 100% confidence interval, and timeout of 24 hours, with difficulty of 20)

 Uploading to machine i-08d26d3ba32604518